gem/oq-engine/doc/engine/What's-new.md

 ``$ oq-engine --lite --run job.ini``

-However the calculators accessible with the ``--lite`` flag should be considered experimental, previews of things to come, they are still subject to change.
+However the calculators accessible with the ``--lite`` flag should be considered experimental, previews of things to come, and they are still subject to change.

+6. The scenario_risk and scenario_damage calculators now support multiple
+GSIMs at the same time.

+8. The scenario_damage calculator now supports multiple loss types at the same time, just as the scenario_risk calculator.

+7. The event based risk calculator has been optimized and enhanced.
+Now it is possible to generate the full event loss table for each asset and for each realization.
+Just set the configuration parameter `asset_loss_table=True` (the default is False).
+The `specific_assets` feature has been removed since it has become useless thanks to the recent performance improvements.
+Use `asset_loss_table=True` instead.

-3. OpenQuake 1.6 supports officially the format NRML 0.5 for the risk models, which before was supported in a limited and experimental for for vulnerability functions.
+3. OpenQuake 1.6 supports officially the format NRML 0.5 for the risk models, which before was supported in a limited and experimental way for a subset of the vulnerability functions.
 Now all kind of risk models are supported: vulnerability models, fragility risk models and consequence models.
 Consequence models are brand new, introduced for the first time in this release.
 The new format is simpler than before and more convenient to use, since the OpenQuake platform offers a web tool to prepare risk models in NRML 0.5.
 Beware that the web tool does not support validation of the risk models yet.

 4. The validation of the risk models in the engine has been improved.
 In particular now an user confusing a fragility model with a